jorgebucaran/hyperapp/docs/getting-started.md

 state => <h1>{state.title}</h1>
 ```

-The [app](/docs/api.md#app) function wraps it all together and renders the view on the DOM.
+The app function wraps it all together and renders the view on the DOM.

 ```jsx
 app({ ... })
 ```

-Let's make it interactive!
-Add the following code below the view declaration.
+To make it interactive add the following code below the view.

 ```jsx
 actions: {